microsoft/semantic-kernel/README.md

 long-term memory, [embeddings](docs/EMBEDDINGS.md), semantic indexing, [planning](docs/PLANNER.md),
 and accessing external knowledge stores as well as your own data.

-With SK, you can now build AI-first apps faster by design while also having a front-row peek at how the SDK is being built.
+By joining the SK community, you can build AI-first apps faster and have a front-row peek at how the SDK is being built.
 SK has been released as open-source so that more pioneering developers can join us in crafting the future of this landmark moment in the history of computing.